 Often beginners think that your site is correct just because it does not feel slow on your computer.
 This is a big mistake.

-As you frequently visit your own site, modern browsers such as Chrome store your site in cache and automatically anticipate it as soon as you start typing an address.
+As you frequently visit your own site, modern browsers such as Chrome store your site in ca ache and automatically anticipate it as soon as you start typing an address.
 This causes your site to load almost instantly.

 However, a regular user who is visiting your site for the first time may not have the same experience.

 In fact, users in different geographic locations will have a completely different experience.

 That’s why we recommend you test the speed of your site using a tool like Pingdom.

 It is a free online tool that allows you to test the speed of your site in different locations.